 Local restaurants, hotels and resorts contact our department continually to hire our students and graduates.
 Chefs and restaurateurs inform our faculty that our Culinary Arts graduates are more fully qualified and possess better skills and work habits than graduates from many other schools.

 Our alumni hold positions as chefs, sous-chefs, own their own establishments and advance rapidly in all areas of our industry.
 Per our latest alumni survey more than 80% of students have reported highly successful careers in the industry in a wide variety of areas.
-Our webpage is currently being updated to show what they are doing.
-Check us out on facebook as well – www.facebook.com/sccculinaryarts.
+Check us out on Facebook: www.facebook.com/sccculinaryarts.